 There are also archaeological finds that validate the New Testament.
-In 1961, archeological work at Caesarea Maritima discovered a stone with the name "Pontius Pilate."
-He was a prefect of the Roman province of Judea and was responsible for ordering the crucifixion of Jesus.
-More recently, a ring was found at the Herodium (a desert palace outside of Bethlehem) with the inscription "Pontius Pilate."
+For example, a ring was found at the Herodium (a desert palace outside of Bethlehem) with the inscription "Pontius Pilate."
 The ring was not fancy enough to have been worn by Pilate and was likely used for official communications.

 Classical scholar and historian Colin Hemer chronicles Luke's accuracy in the book of Acts.

-With painstaking detail, he identifies 84 facts in the last 16 chapters of the Book of Acts that have been confirmed by historical and archaeological research.
+With painstaking detail, Hemer identifies 84 facts in the last 16 chapters of the Book of Acts that have been confirmed by historical and archaeological research.
 This includes nautical details, names of gods, designation of magistrates, and proper names and titles.